Jaeman Salmon: Canterbury-Bankstown Bulldogs

 In round 1 of the 2024 NRL season, Salmon made his club debut for Canterbury as they lost 26-8 against arch-rivals Parramatta.

 In round 12, Salmon scored two tries for Canterbury in their 44-12 win over St. George Illawarra.

 Salmon played 20 games for Canterbury in the 2024 NRL season which saw the club qualify for the finals finishing 6th on the table.
 Salmon featured in the clubs elimination finals loss against Manly.

 On 8 April 2025, the Canterbury outfit announced that Salmon had re-signed with the club until the end of 2027.

 In round 10 of the 2025 NRL season, Salmon scored a try in Canterbury's 30-22 comeback victory over Canberra.
 After Salmon scored the try, he was seen on television cameras yelling the words "weak gutted dog" in reference to comments Canberra's head coach Ricky Stuart had made about him two years earlier.
 The following day, it was announced that Salmon would miss at least ten weeks after suffering a fractured ankle during the game.

 Salmon played 20 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+Salmon played every game for Canterbury in the 2026 NRL season as the club finished 12th and missed the finals.